CrappyUserId/javaee-reference-impl/README.md

 2. Copy the WAR file in the `target` directory into the deployment directory of your Wildfly instance.
 3. In a browser, navigate to `http://[YourWildflyIP]:8080/example/rest/ping` to view the status message.
 4. Navigate to `http://[YourWildflyIP]:8080/example/rest/test` to create an object and have JPA persist it to the database.
+5. The URLs `http://[YourWildflyIP]:8080/example/facade/test` and `http://[YourWildflyIP]:8080/example/dao/test` behave the exact same way as the previous step, but use a facade and DAO design pattern respectively.

 ## Thoughts on DAOs